andre000/password-keeper-api/README.md

 To start the API run `npm start` if you wish to use it on production mode, or `npm run dev` for development mode.

 GraphQL default endpoint: `/gpl`

+### First User

+In order to create your first user, you must make a POST request to `/start` with a JSON having the fields: `name, email, password`.
+This method is only avaiable when there is no user created.
+In order to create new ones, use the GraphQL endpoint.

+### Authentication

+To generate the JWT token, make a POST request to `/login` with a JSON having the fields: `email, password`.